Hannah Neumann: Early life and education

-Neumann studied media studies at TU Ilmenau from 2002 until 2007 and political science and media studies at Free University of Berlin from 2008 until 2012.
-During her studies, she spent a year abroad at Ateneo de Manila University from 2004 until 2005.
+Neumann studied media studies at TU Ilmenau from 2002 until 2007 and political science and media studies at the Free University of Berlin from 2008 until 2012.
+During her studies, she spent a year abroad at Ateneo de Manila University in the Philippines from 2004 until 2005.
+She received her Doctorate in 2012 with a thesis on the peace process in the Philippines.